 - Create better job descriptions.
 Do your job descriptions accurately describe the duties the applicant is expected to perform?
 And beyond the actual job requirements, do you paint a picture of the culture of your nonprofit?
 Do you make it clear the type of individual that would fit well into your organization?
 What characteristics would best fit your agency?

 - Get feedback after they leave.
 Consider contacting former staffers 6 months after they leave to get feedback.
 Ask them how to make serving at your agency more appealing and how to reduce turnover.
 They may have some great ideas and will feel more comfortable to speak freely now that they have moved on.

 - Build a team and process for vetting.
 Rather than conducting just 1-2 interviews with new hire or volunteer candidates, consider using a multi-interview process for applicants.
-Consider having 2-3 staff members interview an applicant one at a time and then have a panel interview with 2-4 other people.
-This may be overkill for some positions, but for filling key positions in your agency I think it is well worth your efforts.
+Consider having 2-3 staff members interview an applicant separately.
+Then, have a panel interview with 2-4 other people.
+This may be overkill for some positions, but for filling key positions in your agency, it is well worth your efforts.

 Excessive turnover is often linked to a weak or ineffective hiring process.
 While other factors may play a role, focusing your efforts first on this area will likely lead to the most significant change in the least amount of time.

 Employee turnover can cripple an organization — both nonprofit and for-profit.
 Your employees — and volunteers — are the lifeblood of an agency.
 If you’re experiencing higher-than-normal turnover, it’s likely that your clients — and those your serve — are feeling the impact as well.